Skip to content

 end

--- Upgrade building
+-- Upgrade building (efficient single-key update)

 local function upgradeBuilding(player, buildingId)